OkraFramework/OkraFramework.github.io/documentation/okra_app_framework/getting_started_okra_app_framework_bootstrapper.md

 The bootstrapper is also the best place to perform any service initialization required prior to activation of the application.
 The default
 **OkraBootstrapper** base class provides a **SetupServices()** method that can be overriden for this purpose.

-For example to specify a non-default search page name you would do this as follows,
+For example, to specify a non-default search page name you would do this as follows,

 {% highlight c# %}
 public class AppBootstrapper : OkraBootstrapper